 The better you are at communicating your strengths – both on paper and in person – the better your chance of success when applying for a role.
 Think of your CV/Resume as a tool that gives an employer a compelling reason to meet you for an interview and take the next step.
 It’s an advertisement for you and your skills.
 Here is a template to get you started.

-- Keep your CV or resume brief – up to four pages is best.
+- Keep your CV or resume brief – up to five pages is best.

 - Avoid jargon and use plain English – keep it punchy, short and simple.